LaurenC2022/portfolio/README.md

 3. [Recipe Sage](https://recipesage.com/#/people/@full_stack_lauren): Recipe Sage is open source software and a friendly community to contribute to.
 I added my family recipes, use the meal planning and grocery list tools built into the application to plan meals and quickly make grocery lists.

-4. Budgeting Excel Spreadsheet: [Persaonl Budget](./management_tools/Personal%20budget.xlsx) (Source: https://create.microsoft.com/en-us/template)
+4. Budgeting Excel Spreadsheet: [Personal Budget](./management_tools/Personal%20budget.xlsx) (Source: https://create.microsoft.com/en-us/template)

 5. [Expenses Tracking Tool - Expensify](https://www.expensify.com/) - This app works in China, and USA.
 Built for travelers and Expats